gammasim/simtools/docs/source/applications.rst

 Introduction
 ============

 Applications are python scripts built on the :ref:`Library` that execute a simple, well defined task.
 These applications will be used as building blocks for the Simulation System Workflows.

 The application scripts can be found in gammasim-tools/applications.

 The applications expect a config file named config.yml in your gammasim-tools directory (unless specified differently using the function config.setConfigFileName) .
 Please, follow the instructions in :ref:`Configuration` to setup your config file.
+Alternatively, you can set up environmental variables through the *set_env_db_template.sh* script or pass it as arguments to the applications.
+The available arguments can be access by calling *--help* after calling the application.

 Some applications require one or multiple file names as input in the command line.
 The system will first search on main gammasim-tools directory for these files, and in case it is not found, it will search into the directories given by the config parameter *modelFilesLocation*.

-The output files from the applications will be written to $outputLocation/$label, where *outputLocation* is a config parameter and *label* is the name of the application.
+The output files from the applications will be written to $output_path/$label, where *output_path* is a config parameter and *label* is the name of the application.
 The plots produced directly by the application are stored in the sub-directory *application-plots*.
-The high-level data produced intermediately (e.g PSF tables) can be found in the sub-directories relative to the specific type of application (e.g *ray-tracing* for optics related applications, *camera-efficiency* for camera efficiency applications etc).
+The high- level data produced intermediately (e.g PSF tables) can be found in the sub-directories relative to the specific type of application (e.g *ray-tracing* for optics related applications, *camera-efficiency* for camera efficiency applications etc).
 All files related to the model (e.g sim_telarray config files) are stored in the sub-directory *model*.

 Below you find the list of the currently available applications and their respective documentation.